oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

 ## Task 2: Load Quick SQL

 In this task, you'll use Quick SQL to quickly generate and execute a script for creating database tables.
-This script defines tables for an online bookstore app, including Users, Books, Orders, and more.
+This script defines tables for an Online Bookstore app, including Users, Books, Orders, and more.
 Once executed, you can review the tables in the Object Browser.

 1. Navigate to select **SQL Workshop** and select **Utilities > Quick SQL**.